duckietown/book-opmanual-duckiebot/src/assembly_setup/ops_dashboard/index.md

 <dtvideo src="vimeo:527022343"/>
 </div>

 To see all the available dashboard components, you will need to first log in.
-Once legged into the dashboard, you will see a navigation panel down the left side of the page.
+Once logged into the dashboard, you will see a navigation panel down the left side of the page.
 The 7 available subpages are:

 ```{list-table}